ayubf/ayubf/README.md

 # I'm Ayub Farah, and I'm a developer

-- I use Python and Java mostly, but I know a couple more languages 🐍☕
+- I use Python and JavaScript mostly, but I know a couple more languages 🐍
 - Ask me about Python, Linux & JoJo's Bizarre Adventure 🐍🐧⭐🌎
 - How do I exit vim? 🤔🚪